Quality Metrics Explanations

 - Explanation: Properly completed events allow us to monitor progress of shipments in real time, ensuring efficient deliveries.
 The information we glean from this can be used to adjust transit times, understand facility wait times, and properly compensate for detention.

 - Location services are turned on: The driver's phone has location services enabled starting 3.5 hours prior to the scheduled pickup appointment time and continuing throughout the entirety of the load.
 Location services also need to be turned on for empty trailer pick up and drop offs.

 - Explanation: With location services turned on, Convoy is able to provide accurate and timely ETA updates to shippers and ultimately results in significantly fewer ETA calls and text messages.

-- Uploaded Bill of Lading: A clear picture of all signed Bills of Lading (BOLs) is added via the Convoy app within 24 hours of load completion.
+- Uploaded Bill of Lading: A clear picture of all signed Bills of Lading (BOLs) is added via the Convoy app within 24 hours of completing the final delivery stop of a shipment.
 If you use a factoring company for payment, you still must upload a BOL within the timeframe.
 Please note, sending the BOL via email does not qualify as app-using, as the BOL must be uploaded via the app to meet this requirement.
 Learn how here.